President John F. Kennedy’s state funeral took place in Washington, DC on November 25, 1963, three days after his assassination in Dallas.

-In 2007, Stearns wrote about his experiences for the website The Downhold Project.
+In 2007, Stearns wrote about his experiences for The Downhold Project.

 “When I walked in the office, George Gaylin [the Washington News Pictures Manager] almost had a heart attack.
 I have never seen a man that mad.
 He turned red, then white.
 Yelling and screaming that I did not go to Arlington.
 I kept telling him I had THE PICTURE of the funeral.

 “He was yelling that he had rolls and rolls of film from ump-teen photographers covering the funeral,” Stearns wrote.

 “While Harold Blumenfeld [Executive Editor for News Pictures] and Ted Majeski [Managing Editor for News Pictures] were trying to calm him down, Frank Tremaine [Vice President, General Manager for News Pictures] grabbed me by the collar and said: ‘You better have the picture of the funeral or you’re fired.’”